Huat Pals on Google Pay

 If you want more, scroll down to the ‘how to collect pals today’ section, there are three tasks you can complete to collect Huat Pals.

 Here’s the breakdown:

-Similar to the previous task, this one requires you to send the money instead to a business, and there are two major ways you can get this done.
+The easiest task to complete, this one requires you to send the money instead to a business, and there are two major ways you can get this done.

 Image credit: Lydia

 Alternatively, you can make mobile payments of $10 or more for PayWave transactions from your credit card.
 In stores, you can scan the given QR code or use Tap to Pay if you’re an Android user.
 One payment gets you one Pal, and you can make transactions to different merchants in exchange for one Huat Pal each.

 The money can even be spent on food orders or movie ticket bookings, and if you go to church on Sundays, digital tithing works as well.

 Complete a Google Pay referral to a friend